-COLUMBUS, May 16, 2017 – A unique take on The Wizard of Oz, an exuberant, fun take on William Shakespeare’s classic plays and a first of its kind collaboration between two local arts organizations commemorating the 50th anniversary of the passing of Dr. Martin Luther King are among the highlights of nine central Ohio arts organizations receiving a total of $250,000 in grants from the PNC Foundation through PNC Arts Alive.
+COLUMBUS, Ohio - May 23, 2018 – Sensory-friendly concerts, creative Thursday night gatherings and the 125th birthday celebration of a hometown cartoonist are among the highlights of nine central Ohio arts organizations receiving a total of $250,000 in grants from the PNC Foundation through PNC Arts Alive.

-The awards are part of a 10-year commitment from PNC that has already provided $2.5 million to local arts organizations.
-The grants cover a wide range of disciplines, audiences and participatory experiences from arts groups large and small, encompassing the city and suburban areas.
+For the ninth consecutive year, PNC is contributing $250,000 to arts organizations across central Ohio as part of its 10-year commitment to visual and performing arts.
+The 2018 grant recipients cover a wide range of disciplines, audiences and participatory experiences from art groups large and small, encompassing the city and suburban areas.
+Three arts organizations – Columbus Children’s Theatre, Glass Axis and Thurber House – are receiving PNC Arts Alive grants for the first time.
 [See below for list of grant recipients]

-First launched in 2010, PNC Arts Alive has already provided 72 grants to local, non-profit arts groups.
+First launched in 2010, PNC Arts Alive has now provided 90 grants to local, non-profit arts groups.
 The program has earned local and national commendation from the Ohio Arts Awards and Americans for the Arts in New York City.
-Last year PNC announced it would grant another $1 million and extend PNC Arts Alive four years.
+In 2016, PNC announced it would grant another $1 million and extend PNC Arts Alive four years, through 2020.

 Family Fun, Free Events